A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/Statblocks/README.md

 Where multiple options for a single monster exists explain the differences below.

 ## General
   - some builds use the core rulebook, some use a bestiary entry as a starting point and then layer on other abilities using monster builder to stay within GMG recommended ranges
+  - Was updated after GMG and Bestiary 2 replaced soem custom monsters

 ## Vargouille
-  - build largely from the playtest bestiary
+  - build largely from the playtest bestiary.
+Note there is now an official one in the Agents of Edgewatch AP, but this is not on Nethys
-  - the option to use a divine guardian of Lamshtu with the same trigger conditions is there if you want a standard creature that fits the theme
+  - As some folks dont like the Vargouille thematically there is an option presented to use a divine guardian of Lamshtu with the same trigger conditions if you want a standard creature that fits the theme

 ## Erylium
   - based off the playtest bestiary entry and upscaled with added occult spells.
 Likely needs revisiting.